 Welcome from the Department Chair

-The previous two years were certainly challenging as we contended with the COVID-19 pandemic.
+The previous few years were certainly challenging as we contended with the COVID-19 pandemic.
 However, our team at the Jones Eye Institute rose to the challenge and advanced our academic mission of clinical care, research, and education.

 Regarding research, our faculty and residents have performed cutting-edge investigations in all areas of ophthalmology.
 Their research findings have been presented at international meetings and reported in peer-reviewed journals.
 We are particularly proud of our Leland and Betty Tollett Ocular Genetics Center.
 The center, directed by Sami Uwaydat, M.D., is one of the few in the country in which an ophthalmologist, geneticist and genetic counselor work together to evaluate and perform specialized testing on patients with genetic diseases.
 This has resulted in groundbreaking research that now enables us to diagnose and characterize rare genetic diseases.
 In addition, we are now entering the modern era of genetic therapy in which normal genetic material is injected into the eye to replace the function of abnormal genes and therefore improve vision.
 We are now able to treat conditions that previously resulted in blindness.